hasindu2008/slow5tools/README.md

 Following are some features and optimisations in our todo list which will be implemented based on the need.
 If anyone is interested please request [here](https://github.com/hasindu2008/slow5tools/issues).
 Contributions are welcome.

-- pipelining input, processing and output in *merge, get, etc.* (expected runtime improvement upto 2X)
+- pipelining input, processing and output in *merge, get, etc.* (improved runtime upto 2X, please find the implementation [here](https://github.com/hasindu2008/slow5tools/tree/interleave_merge))
 - reading from stdin for *view*
 - binary releases for ARM64 processors on Linux
 - binary releases for MacOS